project-trillek-archive/trillek.org/source/index.markdown

 title: Greetings and Salutations!
 ---

-Allow me to introduce Project Trillek, a game inspired by Notch's 0x10<sup>c</sup>.
+Allow me to introduce Project Trillek.

 A reimagining of the Sci-fi sandbox.
 Armed with your trusty ship, its TR3200-based control system and a weapon or six, you too can set out to explore the Universe in a way few have ever dared to attempt.
 Only you can forge your destiny in Trillek's brave new world.